 The one we recommend is our very own POSist software, which is hardware independent and completely browser based.
 You can use any web-enabled device such as a computer, laptop, tablet or even your mobile to generate the bills.
 The cost for this should not exceed more than 25000.

 Staff uniforms are a critical aspect of a restaurant venture that is often ignored.
 It is important that all the staff members look good, hygienic and well dressed.
 You can choose from different types of dresses such as chef coats, smart shirts and t-shirts and apron.
 At the initial stage of operations, it’s ideal to have a low-cost uniform which will save the additional cost.
 We recommend good t-shirts which will cost around Rs 150 per piece and if they ordered in bulk they will cost no more than Rs 120 per t-shirt.
 So, an amount of Rs 6000-7000 can be dedicated for staff uniform which gives a nice feel to your restaurant brand.

-8. Counter and Branding the face of the outlet:
+8. Counter and Branding the Face of the QSR

 It would be best to procure the raw materials and design your own counter based on your need with a help of a carpenter.
 Go for a good standee and menu board at the front-end to give an overall feel of the brand.
 The counter and front-end will cost you somewhere around Rs 20-25k based on the design of the counter.